micahco/racket-connections/README.md

 1. Start VS Code and run **Dev Containers: Clone Repository in Container Volume...** from the Command Palette.

-1. Select **GitHub** as the remote source.
+1. Select **Clone a repository from GitHub in a Container Volume**.

-1. Select the repository that you just forked: **username/racket-connections** to initiate the container build.
+1. Select the repository that you just forked: **username/racket-connections** then **main** branch to initiate the container build.
 This may take a while.
 Once it is done, you should see a bunch of SQL queries being outputted to the dev container terminal, indicating that the post create `setup.sh` script has successfully executed.

 1. Open a new terminal window and run `make dev`.
-This may take a while the first time while the Go CLI downloads all the necessary dependencies.
+This may take a second while the Go CLI downloads the required packages.
 ## Environment

 Runtime variables (secrets) are stored in a `.env` file.
 See `.env.public` for an example.